 the superintendent may —

-(d) decline to accept delivery on behalf of the prisoner;
+(d) decline to accept delivery on behalf of the prisoner; or

 (e) return the letter or parcel to the sender; or

 (f) otherwise deal with the letter or parcel by order of the chief executive officer.

 (5) Subject to this section, a letter or parcel addressed to a prisoner and received at the prison shall be delivered to that prisoner.